SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Added framed glass handrail blocks, allowing custom tinting.
 Adjusted the culling between handrail blocks.
 - Adjusted the display of handrail blocks in inventory.
 - Changed item id: black_stone_hung_sign → blackstone_hung_sign.
 - Added some vanilla colored blocks to vanilla tags.
-For example, colored wool can be sheared and dampen vibrations like vanilla wools.
+For example, colored wool can be sheared and can dampen vibrations like vanilla wools.

 Fixed following issues: